cotes2020/jekyll-theme-chirpy/_posts/01GCP/AI/GCPAI.md

 - `Data in BigQuery is encrypted at rest by default` without any action required from a customer.
 By encryption at rest, we mean encryption used to protect data that is stored on a disk, including solid-state drives, or backup media.

 - `built-in machine learning features` to write ML models directly in BigQuery using SQL.
-Also, if you decide to use other professional tools—such as Vertex AI from Google Cloud—to train the ML models, you can export datasets from BigQuery directly into Vertex AI for a seamless integration across the data-to-AI lifecycle.
+Also, if you decide to use other professional tools—such as Vertex AI from GCP—to train the ML models, you can export datasets from BigQuery directly into Vertex AI for a seamless integration across the data-to-AI lifecycle.

-Data warehouse solution architecture
+**Data warehouse** solution architecture
+- 4 challenges of big data, in modern organizations the data can be in `any format (variety), any size (volume), any speed (velocity), and possibly inaccurate (veracity)`.
 - The input data can be either real-time or batch data.
-  - 4 challenges of big data, in modern organizations the data can be in any format (variety), any size (volume), any speed (velocity), and possibly inaccurate (veracity).
   - If it's `streaming data`, which can be either structured or unstructured, high speed, and large volume, Pub/Sub is needed to digest the data.
   - If it’s `batch data`, it can be directly uploaded to Cloud Storage.